Star Wars: Rise of Skywalker cameos, new characters explained

 Phew, that's a lot.

-But about a million more people and characters than we originally expected are in the movie.
+But about a million more people and characters than we originally expected show up in the movie.
 Here are just a handful of the cameos we spotted (and heard!), plus what we know about some of the new characters.

 Cameos and familiar faces